Who We Are

 Beachway Administration

 As a resident-owned mobile home park having ~ 156 units, Beachway has a Board of Directors, which is necessary to ensure the Park is operated efficiently and meets its legal obligations as a corporation.
 The Board of Directors consists of seven Director positions elected from among its residents.
-Five of the board positions (Grounds, Utilities, Facilities, Finance, and Development) have committees consisting of resident volunteers.
+Five of the board positions (Grounds, Social, Infrastructure & Maintenance, Finance, and Development) have committees consisting of resident volunteers.
 A Director is the committee chairperson.
 Together, the committee chairperson and resident volunteers take on many of the tasks involved in the park's operation.
 The President and Vice-President are the two other elected executive positions.

 Important Governing Documents